aurismolabs/OpenTDP/README.md

-# OpenTDP
+# OpenTDP (FIN TDP)

-OpenTDP is an open specification for Technical Data Packages (TDPs), created to address the long‑standing challenge that TDPs are often referenced in industry but remain poorly defined, non‑standardized and overly abstract.
-OpenTDP provides a concrete, practical and extensible structure that can evolve based on the needs and insights of the communities that use it.
+OpenTDP — also known as FIN TDP — is an open specification for Technical Data Packages (TDPs).
+It exists to solve a problem the industry has lived with for years: TDPs are constantly referenced, but rarely defined in a way that's concrete enough to implement.
+OpenTDP replaces that ambiguity with a practical, extensible structure that can grow alongside the needs of the communities using it.

-TDP files act as manufacturing recipes that contain all essential technical information required to produce a part using advanced manufacturing methods — including additive manufacturing (3D printing).
-By standardizing how this information is packaged, OpenTDP helps ensure the availability of critical spare parts, strengthens supply‑chain resilience and supports sustainable manufacturing practices.
+At its core, a TDP file works like a manufacturing recipe — it bundles all the technical information needed to produce a part using advanced manufacturing methods, including additive manufacturing (3D printing).
+By standardizing how that information is packaged, OpenTDP helps keep critical spare parts available, strengthens supply-chain resilience, supports more sustainable manufacturing practices, and enables the adoption of distributed manufacturing concepts.

+Specifically, OpenTDP defines:
+- the TDP file structure
+- the metadata schema
-OpenTDP defines the TDP file structure, the metadata schema, and the tooling ecosystem required for interoperable technical data exchange across organizations, systems and manufacturing environments.
+- the tooling ecosystem needed for interoperable technical data exchange across organizations, systems, and manufacturing environments

 ## Why OpenTDP?

-The need for well‑defined TDP files originates directly from end‑user requirements: organizations relying on advanced manufacturing have repeatedly highlighted that existing TDP concepts are too abstract, inconsistent and difficult to implement in real workflows.
+The push for a well-defined TDP format comes straight from end users.
+Organizations working with advanced manufacturing have consistently pointed out that existing TDP concepts are too abstract and too hard to put into practice.

-Technical Data Packages are widely referenced in manufacturing standards, defense documentation and industrial workflows, yet the term “TDP” is frequently criticized as:
+Technical Data Packages show up throughout manufacturing standards, defense documentation, and industrial workflows — yet the term "TDP" is routinely criticized for being:

-* Too abstract
+- Too abstract
-* Inconsistently defined
+- Inconsistently defined
-* Lacking a common structure
+- Lacking a common structure
-* Not interoperable across tools or organizations
+- Not interoperable across tools or organizations

-OpenTDP offers a community‑driven alternative — a clear, open and extensible definition that can be adopted, improved and implemented collaboratively.
+OpenTDP is the community-driven answer to that: an open, clearly defined, extensible specification that anyone can adopt, improve, and implement together.

 ## File Structure

 An OpenTDP package consists of:

-* An XML file containing structured metadata, technical definitions and quality/IPR information
+- An XML file containing structured metadata, technical definitions, and quality/IPR information
-* Associated attachment files (e.g., CAD models, simulation data, process parameters, certificates)
+- Associated attachment files (e.g., CAD models, simulation data, process parameters, certificates)
-* A ZIP‑based container bundling everything together
+- A ZIP-based container that bundles everything together
-* The file extension .tdp
+- The file extension `.tdp`

-This makes OpenTDP both human‑readable and machine‑processable, while remaining easy to integrate into existing PLM, CAD and manufacturing systems.
+This keeps OpenTDP both human-readable and machine-processable, and makes it straightforward to integrate into existing PLM, CAD, and manufacturing systems.

 ## Goals

-* Enable advanced manufacturing
+- Enable advanced manufacturing
-* Ensure spare‑part availability
+- Ensure spare-part availability
-* Improve supply‑chain resilience
+- Improve supply-chain resilience
-* Support sustainability
+- Support sustainability
+- Enable the adoption of distributed manufacturing
-* Enable IPR and quality compliance
+- Enable IPR and quality compliance

 ## What OpenTDP Provides

-* A structured TDP file format
+- A structured TDP file format
-* Tools for creating and reading TDPs
+- Tools for creating and reading TDPs
-* An extensible ecosystem
+- An extensible ecosystem

 ## License

-OpenTDP is licensed under the Apache License 2.0.
+OpenTDP is licensed under the GNU General Public License v3.0 (GPLv3).
 See the LICENSE file for details.